 This week we had a coffee-talk with our favorite kitchen & bath designers.
-We grilled them about the value of their services for a homeowner planning to remodel a kitchen.
+We grilled them about the value of their services for a homeowner planning to remodel a kitchen in Alexandria, Virginia or any of the other nearby Washington communities.
 This is what they had to say.

-Ellen Witts, Leslie Roosevelt, and Sarah Turner of Gilday Renovations offered their views on kitchen design and shed some light on the key question: what exactly do kitchen designers do for their clients?
+Ellen Witts, Leslie Roosevelt, and Sarah Turner of Gilday Renovations offered their views on kitchen design and renovation, shedding some light on the key question: what exactly do kitchen designers do for their clients?

 Sarah Turner: We live vicariously through our clients!
 I just needed to put that out there.

 Of course you do.
 We all do.
 And?

 Sarah: As a kitchen designer, I am in charge with developing a plan---the right plan---for the client.
 I look at the big picture in terms of how the family lives in the house, how the kitchen is going to relate to the rest of the house, and how the family will use it.

 Leslie Roosevelt: Yes, and, it's important to listen to the client's vision and then give them alternatives.
 Our experience and product knowledge allow us to take a client's vision and mold it into something they may not have imagined.
 A kitchen renovation is a big investment, and giving clients alternatives helps them make the right choices, not to mention take some of the stress out.
 We know what works and what doesn't, and we can put all the pieces together so the kitchen is functional and beautiful.

 Ellen Witts: Especially with a kitchen, there are a lot of details that need attention.
 That leaves a lot of opportunity for mistakes if you don't work with a designer.